skippyr/river-dreams/README.md

 - A decorator when you are the root user.
 - The exit code of the last command you typed in.
 - The active Python virtual environment, if you have sourced one.
-- The active directory path, shorting it when inside of a Git repository.
+- The active directory path, shorting it when inside of a `git` repository.
-- The active branch, when inside of a Git repository.
+- The active branch, when inside of a `git` repository.
 - A decorator when you do not have access to the active directory.

 Its right prompt displays: